 Level II Newborn Special Care units, like the ones found Doctors West and Grant Medical Center are designed for babies who require special observation, nursing and medical care and equipment.
 Your child may require this level of care from birth, or may be transferred from the more intensive care provided by the NICUs at Children’s and Riverside.

-Our Welcome Center Services will be able to assist your family.
+Our Global Patient Services will be able to assist your family.